kelbyludwig/kel.bz/content/post/lll.md

 LLL extends Gauss' algorithm for reduction to work with `n` vectors.
-At a high-level, LLL iterates through the input basis vectors and performs a length reduction to each vector (this is very close Gauss' algorithm at this point).
+At a high-level, LLL iterates through the input basis vectors and performs a length reduction to each vector (this is close to Gauss' algorithm at this point).
 However, we are dealing with `n` vectors instead of just two so we need a way to ensure that the [ordering of the input basis doesn't affect our result](https://crypto.stackexchange.com/questions/39532/why-is-the-lov%C3%A1sz-condition-used-in-the-lll-algorithm/39534#39534).
 To assist with ordering the reduced basis by length, LLL uses a heuristic